shakes76/PatternFlow/recognition/s4582921_OASIS_StyleGAN/README.md

 ### StyleGAN architecture vs traditional GAN
 ![](images/stylegan.png)
 ### Applying style to layers
 In the original StyleGAN this was done through the use of adaptive instance normalisation.
-Howthey noticed that this produced what is termed droplet artifacts in the generated images.
+However they noticed that this produced what is termed droplet artifacts in the generated images.
 To resolve this issue in the revised StyleGAN2 they used weight modulation and demodulation of the convolution weights.
 This means that a modified convolutional layer must be used during synthesis.
 ### Applying consistent features
-In the original StyleGAN to improve training stability and to preserver broader features like between layers they used what is called a Progressive GAN architecture.
+In the original StyleGAN to improve training stability and to preserver broader features between layers they used what is called a Progressive GAN architecture.
 This is where the network first produces smaller resolution images and then scale them up eventually to the desired size.
 In the revised StyleGAN2 it was shown that a similar effect could be achieved through using residual connections with down sampling in the discriminator and skip connections in the generator with up sampling.
-This was shown to preserver more consistent feature impact on the ffinal high resolution images rather than just having a sharper low resolution image.
+This was shown to preserve more consistent feature impact on the final high resolution images rather than just having a sharper low resolution image.
 ### Stochastic Variation
-Noise is inserted to every block in order to generate more realistic images which helps with tcomplex textures like hair.
+Noise is inserted to every block in order to generate more realistic images which helps with complex textures like hair.
 ### Path Length Regularization
 Path length regularization encourages a mapping between a fixed size step in the w space and a fixed magnitude change in the resulting image.
 ### StyleGAN architecture vs revised StyleGAN2